 Anecdotal reports by rural community members and recreational fishers indicated that Murray crayfish populations had declined in distribution and abundance over the last 50 – 60 years.
 However, the lack of scientific data regarding its status and biology of this species, and the impacts of potential threatening processes, had limited the ability to validate reported declines and develop successful management strategies.
 This report reviewed and assimilated all available information on Murray crayfish (both published and accessible unpublished material), and identified key knowledge gaps relevant to sustainable management of the species.

-The report summarised knowledge of the ecology, distribution and management of the species.
+The report summarises knowledge of the ecology, distribution and management of the species.
 Ecological knowledge included summarised species description; taxonomy; systematics; historical and current distribution; population genetics; anatomy and sense perception; habitat use and requirements; environmental tolerances; diet; movement, migration and diel activity; diseases and parasites; reproduction and recruitment; age and growth; size at maturity; mortality; population structure; sex ratios; historical and current abundance and ecological role.

-Management knowledge summarised within the report includes historical translocations in NSW; commercial and recreational fisheries management; and aquaculture.
+Information about managing Murray crayfish includes historical translocations in NSW; commercial and recreational fisheries management; and aquaculture.
 A range of management recommendations are presented, including requirements for improved monitoring, controls on trade and movement, improved water allocation, community education approaches, improved habitat management and rehabilitation, promotion of interstate consistency of fishery regulations, increased enforcement capacity, and developing a collaborative management and conservation relationship with Aboriginal stakeholders.

 Threats to the species are outlined including:

 - Thermal pollution

 - Introduced fish species